georgia-bous/intelIQ-SW-Development-Project/README.md

 The REST endpoints are on:    {baseURL}/{service}/{path-to-resource}?format={json|csv}

 HOW TO USE:
 Run the app.js for the server to start.
-You can test the backend through POSTMAN calls (a series of tests is provided).
+You can test the backend through POSTMAN calls (a series of tests is provided in the test folder).